alexwoolford/domain_status_graph/README.md

 # Domain Status Graph

 A focused knowledge graph of domains and their technology stacks.
-Built with Neo4j and Graph Data Science (GDS) to enable technology adoption prediction and affinity analysis.
+Built with Neo4j and Graph Data Science (GDS) to enable technology adopter prediction and affinity analysis.

 ## What Problem Does This Solve?